 The Carlo Heip International Award for outstanding accomplishments in marine biodiversity science was inaugurated in recognition of Carlo Heip’s leadership in marine biodiversity research and founding of the ‘World Conference on Marine Biodiversity’.
-We seek nominations of individuals who have demonstrated exemplary leadership in marine biodiversity science to receive this award.

 1st Carlo Heip Award Recipient